-Under the general direction of the Superintendent, performs skilled supervisory and technical work in all aspects of the operation and maintenance of water reclamation facilities.
+CHARACTERISTICS OF THE CLASSUnder the general direction of the Superintendent, performs skilled supervisory and technical work in all aspects of the operation and maintenance of Water Reclamation facilities.
 Assists in Division administrative duties and serves as Superintendent as directed by the Department Head.

 Incumbent is expected to exercise sound judgment and initiative in resolving complex problems.
 Work is reviewed through records, conferences and observation of results obtained.
 Performs other work as required.

 EXAMPLES OF DUTIES

 Evaluates, prioritizes, assigns and accomplishes tasks in a manner consistent with the Division’s goals and objectives.

 Responsible for maintaining accurate records and logs of the facility operation and maintenance.
 Responsible for the preparation of City, State and Federal reports.
 Prepares correspondence with regulatory agencies as necessary.

 Responsible for the operation and maintenance of equipment to maximize treatment process train efficiency while preserving end product quality.

 Responsible for the compliance, monitoring and disposal of end products of the facilities, including reclaimed water, domestic bio solids and secondary effluent.

 Assists in the development and implementation of the City’s Reclaimed Water Systems.

 Coordinates inter-disciplinary tasks as necessary with other Departments and Divisions within the City.